 This all depends on the ship you’re using of course.
 The Kestrel, which is the starting ship and the one you’ll spend the most time with early on, has enough firepower to carry you through the first half of a game.
-The Level 2 Medbay is cheap and opens up lots of extra options for various events.
-Level 2 Doors help prevent fires from spreading.
-Put a priority on Level 2 Shields and Engines as well, since they increase your durability and evasion, respectively.
+The level two Medbay is cheap and opens up lots of extra options for various events.
+Level two Doors help prevent fires from spreading.
+Put a priority on Level two Shields and Engines as well, since they increase your durability and evasion, respectively.
 The less damage you take, the less scrap you’ll have to spend on repairs.

 There are dozens of strategies for surviving in combat, all of them dependent on how you’ve built out your ship, but there are some truths in FTL that apply universally.
 First and most important is that it’s best to be a focused weapon of mass destruction rather than a Swiss Army Spaceship.
 If you’re stacked with ranged weapons and have a small crew, don’t bother investing in a Teleporter system.
 Your choices in this regard are often influenced heavily by your choice of ship.
 Take note of each ship system and crew configuration.
 Play to your strengths.